amoe/acceleratedcpp/chapter-notes.md

 Unary operator `~` returns a one's-complement.

+The list class has a specific `splice` function which may be useful to "transfer elements from one list to another".
+Basically it uses the structure of the linked list to stitch lists together by just re-targeting pointers.

+`max_element` and `min_element` are more useful versions of `max`, `min` etc that operate natively on iterator ranges.

 `unique_copy` can be used to remove duplicates.  pretty good.  probably needs to be sorted first.